 The bottom line

-As a small business owner, your business credit score is a vital number to manage, maintain, and improve – much as you do for your personal credit.
+As a small business owner, your business credit score is vital to manage, maintain, and improve – much as you do for your personal credit.
 You might have different priorities for both scores.
-Still, the end goal is the same: to present yourself as a trustworthy, professional, and valuable person.
+Still, the end goal is to present yourself as a trustworthy, professional, and valuable person.
 To that end, it’s essential that you have a way to easily and quickly check your score to make sure there are no significant changes or understand if it needs some work.